vahidirn/laravel-filter-query-neo4j/readme.md

-# VahidIrn\FilterQueryNeo
+# VahidIrn\FilterQuery

 A trait to provide composable queries to Laravel models.

-The intended usage is to provide an easy way to declare how a model's fields are filterQueryNeo and allow the filter query to be expressed in a form that can be easily represented (as a JSON object for example).
+The intended usage is to provide an easy way to declare how a model's fields are filterQuery and allow the filter query to be expressed in a form that can be easily represented (as a JSON object for example).

-The VahidIrn\FilterQueryNeo\FilterQueryNeoTrait adds a filter() method to a Model which works with the Laravel query builder.
+The VahidIrn\FilterQuery\FilterQueryTrait adds a filter() method to a Model which works with the Laravel query builder.
 The filter() method accepts a single argument which is an array of [field => value] pairs that define the search query being made.

 # Install